WHAT HAPPENS IN A MEN’S GROUP ?

 Lately our times are to start at 6.30 pm and go through until 9.00pm.
 For those who cannot get there by 6.30pm we make the first half an hour informal and the formal session begins at 7.00 pm.
 There is NO access to the session from 7.00pm.
 7.00 until 9.00 is then special time where we are not interrupted by anyone who cannot get there by that time.
 This creates an extra protection for being able to relax and open up and know that the time is special and supportive of all present.

 The Men’s Group sessions mainly offer a chance to speak what is on your mind or, perhaps more importantly, to speak from your heart.
 You are guided in how to connect more with your true self and to feel and enjoy the empowerment of this.

 The main things I ask of any participant is that you be yourself and be present.

 Be present to what you are feeling and thinking.
 Be present to what others are sharing.
-Be present to whatever is occurring and train yourself to be at peace with your own inner processes.
+Be present to whatever is occurring within you, and train yourself to be aware of and at peace with your own inner processes.

 My philosophy of doing Men’s Groups is that you will get most of of it if you feel free to participate as much as feels right for you.
 In every session you are encouraged to join in as much or as little as you like, as long as you do not interfere with any one else’s process.